 VGC dumper driver Pastorel Caplea won an environmental award in March 2015, and the project SHE (safety, health, environment) award in September 2015.

 Bereket Kidane won the project SHE award in June 2015.

 In October 2015 Mohammed Hasan and Adrian Iliuta received observation awards.

 Adrian Iliuta and Bereket Kidane are now Be Safe by Choice key influencers on the project.

 About the project

-When Crossrail opens in 2018, over 220,000 passengers are expected to use the new Bond Street station giving access to the west end of London, which is the UK’s busiest shopping district.
+When complete, over 220,000 passengers are expected to use the new Bond Street station giving access to the west end of London, which is the UK’s busiest shopping district.
 Two new ticket halls, nine escalators and four new lifts are being constructed to handle the through-flow of passengers from the platforms 26 metres below street level.

 The station overhaul will provide two additional escalators from the interchange level to the Jubilee line; a low-level interchange route between the Central and Jubilee lines, a new step-free entrance and ticket hall on Marylebone Lane, four new lifts, allowing step-free access to platforms on both Central and Jubilee lines, and a step-free route to Crossrail.

 Crossrail will cut the journey times to the West End from many destinations, in some case reducing them by half.
 The Crossrail station at Bond St will enable far simpler journeys for passengers travelling into and across London.